AzerPUG/DruidOnly-Raids/README.md

 - All gear Enchanted, where possible.
 - All gear Gemmed, where possible.
 (Sockets filled, not the Venari upgrade).

+### Experience.
+We will not be explaining every litle detail of every single boss.
+But we also do not want you to be raiding on your Druid for the first time.
+To make sure everyone has at least some what an idea what they are doing, we expect every one to be 10/10NM on their Druid, before the Druid Only Raid!

 ### Talents.
 We are fans of 'let people play what they want', but also of 'efficiency' and 'minmaxing'.
 To make sure we optimize at least a lot of passives, we have a few enforced talents.
 - Renewal.
 The 'Oh Shit' button your healers do not have, on a 90s CoolDown.
 (Restoration / Balance / Feral).